-General ML-Methods Determining the Generalization Error
+Determining the Generalization Error

-- Simple method: Randomly select part of the data from the training set for a test set - Unbiased estimate of error because hypothesis is chosen independently of test cases - But: the estimated error may still vary from the true error! - Estimate the confidence interval in which the true error lies with a certain probability (see Mitchell, chap.
-5)
+- Simple method: Randomly select part of the data from the training set for a test set - Unbiased estimate of error because hypothesis is chosen independently of test cases - But: the estimated error may still vary from the true error! - One possibility: Estimate the confidence interval in which the true error lies with a certain probability (see Mitchell, chap.
+5) - ► Or: use a k-fold strategy for testing (if results vary strongly, this indicates that the learned model is not robust) - Performance Measures: - Predictive accuracy (percent correct on test data) misleading for imbalanced classes! - ▶ Precision and Recall, F-measure - ► Area Under Curve (AUC) - ► see also: loss function

-General ML-Methods Cross Validation
+Cross Validation

-- For many learning algorithms, it is useful to provide an additional validation set (e.g. for parameter fitting) - k-fold cross validation: - ▶ partition training set with m examples into k disjoint subsets of size $\frac{m}{k}$ - ► run k times with a different subset as validation set each times (using the combined other subsets as training set) - Calculate the mean of your estimates over the k runs - Last run with complete training set and parameters fixed to the estimates
+- For many learning algorithms, it is useful to provide an additional validation set (e.g. for parameter fitting) - k-fold cross validation: - ▶ partition training set with m examples into k disjoint subsets of size $\frac{m}{k}$ - run \hat{k} times with a different subset as validation set each times (using the combined other subsets as training set) - ► Calculate the mean of your estimates over the k runs - Last run with complete training set and parameters fixed to the estimates